lionax/wp-editor/readme.md

-# Fork of Editor WordPress Theme
+# Wedge WordPress Theme
-Contributors: lionax, array, okaythemes
+Contributors: 8api, array, okaythemes
-Tags: light, white, gray, two-columns, left-sidebar, responsive-layout, custom-colors, editor-style, featured-images, theme-options, threaded-comments, translation-ready, photoblogging
+Tags: light, white, gray, two-columns, left-sidebar, responsive-layout, custom-colors, wedge-style, featured-images, theme-options, threaded-comments, translation-ready, photoblogging
 Requires at least: 3.8
-Tested up to: 3.9.1
+Tested up to: 4.4.1
-Stable tag: 1.1.3
+Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Screenshot image license: GPLv2 or later

-The name of this theme will be updated, as soon as the next release is finished.

 ## Description

+Prior to this fork called the Editor theme by Array.io.
+Make sure to check out their nice website [array.io](https://array.io)

-Editor puts bold and beautiful publishing right at your fingertips with comfortable, legible typography and large featured images.
-Using Featured Posts, you can display your favorite articles or editorials in the sidebar for even more exposure.
+Wedge puts bold and beautiful publishing right at your fingertips with comfortable, legible typography and large featured images.
+Using Featured Posts, you can display your favorite articles or wedgeials in the sidebar for even more exposure.

 ----------

-### Getting started with Editor WordPress Theme
+### Getting started with Wedge WordPress Theme

 **Using the Theme Customizer**
-You can change Editor’s theme options via the Customizer.
+You can change Wedge’s theme options via the Customizer.

 * To access the theme customizer, click Appearance → Customize in the WordPress admin menu.
-Editor’s options are located in the Theme Options tab.
+Wedge’s options are located in the Theme Options tab.
-* Logo Upload: Upload your own logo to use in place of your site’s text title.
+* Logo Upload: Upload your own logo to accentuate your site title and description.
+* Logo Top Background: Upload an Image that will be displayed in background at the top of the branding-section of the sidebar.
 * Sidebar Featured Post Category: Select a category from the drop down to feature a certain category in your sidebar.
 Leave this option blank if you don’t want to show the featured post area.
 * Sidebar Color: Choose between a light and dark color scheme for your sidebar.
+* Sidebar Searchform: Activate an additional tab in mobile view / section in sidebar with a nice search form.
 * When you’re finished making changes, click Save & Publish to save the settings.
 Check out your site to confirm your changes.

 ----------